What42Pizza/Logic-Gates-Helper-Mod/README.md

 # Logic Gates Helper Mod

-This mod is designed to help users create better logi gates by changing vanilla blocks.
+This mod is designed to help users create better logic gates by changing vanilla blocks.

 #### Changed this mod makes: